Information Access of the Oppressed: Freirean Design for Emancipatory Information Access: Introduction

-The rest of this article is organized as follows: We next discuss some background concepts relevant to our framework in Section~\ref{sec:background}.
-As recent calls~\citep{mitra2025emancipatory, trippas2025report} for aligning IA research with the goals of universal humanization and emancipation serves as the starting point of our work, we provide a brief introduction to emancipatory IA (\S\ref{sec:background-emancipatory}) and then discuss other initiatives in the fields of IA and social media that are relevant to our work (\S\ref{sec:background-related}).
-Next, we situate our work in Freire's theories and analyses of emancipatory pedagogy in Section~\ref{sec:freire} to develop a critical perspective on emancipatory IA.
-In Section~\ref{sec:framework}, we present our problem-posing framework for envisioning Emancipatory IA.
-In Section~\ref{sec:discussion}, we speculate about some of the inherent tensions involved in this work before finally concluding in Section~\ref{sec:conclusion}.
+The rest of this article is organized as follows: We situate our work in the existing traditions of justice-oriented computing in Section~\ref{sec:background}.
+Next, we develop the concept of Freirean design drawing from his theories and analyses in Section~\ref{sec:freire}.
+In Section~\ref{sec:problem}, we discuss how to put this design methodology into practice using Freire's problem-posing approach.
+Finally, in Section~\ref{sec:discussion}, we reflect on the salient tensions involved in this work before concluding in Section~\ref{sec:conclusion}.